gaverhae/blog/blog/content/md/posts/2021-10-24-aws-email-forwarding-tf.md

 It should also be noted that, as email forwarding goes, this is not exactly what I was expecting.
-With my previous provider, forwarded emails got into my inbox pretty much as they had been sent, with even the `to` field appearing to still point to the forwarded destination.
+With my previous provider, forwarded emails got into my inbox pretty much as they had been sent, with even the `to` field appearing to still point to the original destination.

 Instead, with the above setup, I get this: